Ready to fight tonight

 Last year, the Army unveiled Javelin anti-armor missiles for the Stryker fighting vehicle.

-Raytheon engineers developed the electronics interface that enables the missile to equip not only ground vehicles, but also marine and aviation craft.
+Raytheon engineers developed the electronics interface to use the missile not only ground vehicles, but also marine and aviation craft.

-The Stryker/Javelin combination will give the Army’s 2nd Armored Cavalry Regiment in Europe the ability to maneuver and defeat enemy armored threats in a way they haven’t done before.
+The Stryker/Javelin combination will help the Army’s 2nd Armored Cavalry Regiment in Europe to maneuver and face armored threats in new ways.

 Fire control is traditionally associated with tanks, drones, aircraft and ships, where many components work together to hit a target.
-Raytheon’s digital fire-control system will allow a shooter to engage faster, with better accuracy.
+Raytheon’s digital fire-control system will allow a shooter to engage faster and with more accuracy.

-“Digital capabilities change the game,” said Ricky Freeman of Raytheon Optical Technologies, a former U.S. Marine.
+“Digital capabilities change the game,” said former U.S. Marine Ricky Freeman of Raytheon Optical Technologies.

 The system, which weighs three pounds and measures three inches by four inches, is the only such system small enough for assault rifles.
 It mounts onto the standard rail with a clamp, and it can be removed easily for use on other firearms.